freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/sort-an-array-alphabetically-using-the-sort-method.md

 ---

 ## Description

 <section id='description'>

-The <code>sort</code> method sorts the elements of an array according to the callback function.
+The `sort` method sorts the elements of an array according to the callback function.

 For example:

 ```js